embolalia/Embolalia.com/content/english-plural.md

 Look at "everything".
 Despite meaning multiple things, it's singular because you're referring to each individual thing by itself.
 Sure, you get used to that, but if you think it's intuitive you're kidding yourself.
-And British English will refer to a company as plural ("Apple are corageously removing the headphone jack") because it's a group of individuals, but in America a company is singular ("Apple has outrageously slaughtered the headphone jack").
+And British English will refer to a company as plural ("Apple are courageously removing the headphone jack") because it's a group of individuals, but in America a company is singular ("Apple has outrageously slaughtered the headphone jack").
 I guess this is because in America, corporations are people, my friend.